ishanguliani/Multi-Client-Quote-Server/README.md

 # Multiple Client Quote Server  using UDP
-The Server of this program fires up and waits for a client to connect.
+The Server side of this program fires up and waits for a client to connect.
 As soon as a client connection is established, the server returns a Quote back to the client from its remote location.
 If no quotes are available, then the server returns the current Data and Time stamp.

 Note: Compile all the files.